Revolutionary Action Movement: Black internationalism

 The revolutionary spirit of black Americans in the 1960s was by no means the sole example of rebellion in the world at that time.
 The decade brought forth revolutions and mass uprisings in countries all over the world, and though the people were protesting in different regions, most of these movements sought to achieve a similar goal: the universal elimination of racism and capitalism.
 Members of RAM understood that black nationalism, the formation of an independent nation of blacks in the US, was a concept inseparable from black internationalism, which had the goal of ending white supremacy through a conjoined effort of all oppressed groups to overthrow pan-European racism and the exploitative global capitalist system.
 The movement had a global vision, bigger than just the race relations of the United States.
 They saw the main battle as being between Western imperialism and the oppressed Third World within US borders and around the world.
 The context of black liberation was the entire world revolution, rather than cultural nationalism, which RAM considered reactionary and bourgeois.
-RAM members saw themselves as colonial subjects fighting a "colonial war at home."
+RAM members saw themselves as colonial subjects fighting a "colonial war at home".

-The theory of black internationalism was first publicized in W. E. B. DuBois' Dark Princess, where he argues that the black nation in America is just one faction of what he refers to as the "Land of the Blacks," a conglomeration of all racially subjugated groups around the world.
-RAM spokesman Malcolm X later described the black revolution in the United States as part of a "worldwide struggle of the oppressed against the oppressor."
+The theory of black internationalism was first publicized in W. E. B. Du Bois's historical novel Dark Princess (1928), where he argues that the black nation in America is just one faction of what he refers to as the "Land of the Blacks", a conglomeration of all racially subjugated groups around the world.
+RAM spokesman Malcolm X later described the black revolution in the United States as part of a "worldwide struggle of the oppressed against the oppressor".
 Several other political figures openly supported black internationalism, calling for people to join the revolution and be fully in conjunction "with the people in the great struggle for Africa and of suffering humanity".